ngx-archive/nginx-extras-docs/docs/lua/etcd.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-etcd [v1.5.5](https://github.com/api7/lua-resty-etcd/releases/tag/v1.5.5){target=_blank} released on Sep 27 2021.
+This document describes lua-resty-etcd [v1.6.0](https://github.com/api7/lua-resty-etcd/releases/tag/v1.6.0){target=_blank} released on Oct 11 2021.

 <hr />